 - Serves 4 to 8

-- 1. Line a baking sheet with parchment paper.
+Line a baking sheet with parchment paper or aluminum foil.

-- 2. Insert a pop stick in the bottom end of each banana or, if smaller portions are desired, in each banana half and place on the prepared baking sheet.
+Insert a wooden popsicle stick in the bottom end of each banana or, if smaller portions are desired, in each banana half and place on the prepared baking sheet.
 Freeze for at least 1 hour.

-- 3. Combine the bacon and chopped peanuts in a shallow dish.
+Combine the bacon and chopped peanuts in a dish.
 Melt the chocolate in a double boiler over medium heat or a bowl set over but not touching simmering water, stirring occasionally.